One Page Cheat SheetClick Here to download a printable one page getting started guide.

 Premium Accounts can have up to 10 columns and 10 rows, whereas free accounts can only use 3x1 and 3x2.

 In order to add cells, you need to hit the "Add Cells" button below your storyboard and choose a configuration.

-Click on the size of the storyboard you want (example 3x2).
-If you need more than four rows or six columns, click on the “Add Row” or “Add Column” link to expand the view.
+Click on the size of the storyboard you want (example: 3x2).
+If you need more than four rows or six columns, click on the “Add a Row” or “Add a Column” link to expand the view.

-After selecting the desired configuration, hit “Change Layout” to save your changes.
+After selecting the desired configuration, click “Update Storyboard” to save your changes.